buildkite/docs/pages/pipelines/build_meta_data.md

 This command results in the value "1.1" being associated with the key "release-version" in the meta-data store.

-Once `meta-data` is set for a build cannot be deleted and only it can be updated using the `set` command.
+Once meta-data is set for a build, it cannot be deleted.
+It can only be updated using the `set` command.

 ## Getting data